mre/endler.dev/content/2026/why-i-still-believe-in-mentorship/index.md

 An agent can control the keyboard instead of helping you reason through a problem.
 It may produce better code without making you much better at writing it.
 A session where a machine fixes everything is productive, but being productive and growing as a programmer are two different things entirely.

+This is part of why I still believe in mentorship, even now that an LLM can answer so many programming questions.

 ## Going beyond the superficial questions